 One of the best tools for teamwork to come out of web 2.0 has been the venerable wiki.
-Few things speak more to staying in the flow of one’s work than just clicking Edit This Page where you see something that needs to be written or re-written (that's why we include wikis in Workspace).
+Few things speak more to staying in the flow of one’s work than just clicking Edit This Page where you see something that needs to be written or re-written.
 While a wiki can let project documentation grow organically as a project unfolds, it is like any tool and needs to be used the right way to get the most out of it.

 If you’re thinking about adding a wiki to your team’s toolkit for the first time, keep a few points in mind to help them get up and running without tripping over the changes that the wiki way brings to project documentation.

 The first thing to do is check in with your team as a culture shift may be needed to make a wiki work for your project.
 Explaining how wikis work is important, but so is making sure people know what the wiki is for and that they have permission to write and re-write as needed.
 Where documentation has previously been done in a different way (or not at all), there can be a hesitancy to participate without a clear green light to do so.

 Prime the content.
 Seeding the wiki with some starter pages and some headings to suggest a structure for those pages can be a big help to people not used to looking at a fresh blank page and diving right in.
 Giving your team some hooks to start hanging their thoughts on will not only speed up the population of those starter pages, but will encourage new pages to be created with a consistent structure.